morcufrosty/PES_barkingo/server/README.md

             -   `name`: name of the animal.
             -   `sex`: sex of the offered animal.
             -   `species`: species of the animal in the offer.
-            -   `photURL`: URL of the photo of the animal to be displayed.
             -   `offerType`: type of the offer

 -   ### POST `/offers`: creates a new offer